NETOUCHER/WHMCS_Shadowsocks_Admin/README.md

 1.0.0 <a href="https://github.com/soft-wiki/whmcs-shadowsocks">whmcs-shadowsocks</a> by Tension (Verification Request)

-#
+# Database Structure
+Compatible with the structure of SSPanel.

-SQL File can be found at https://github.com/NeToucher/shadowsocks-rm/tree/manyuser/shadowsocks
+Compatible SQL File can be found at https://github.com/NeToucher/shadowsocks-rm/tree/manyuser/shadowsocks

 # Configure your module